Suggest a Domain Name Rule

 If there is a domain name that you're creating a password for that we don't have the correct Domain Name Rules for, please click on the Suggest button that appears when there is No Match.
 A form will popup that you can use to suggest a domain.

 Note:saltthepass.com is a Progressive Web App and can be used offline.
+You just need to visit this website once for it to be available offline.

 The SaltThePass mobile app is available for iOS and Android devices.
 It works on both phones and tablets.
 The app has all of the features of the website and does not require any internet connectivity.